Q. Does the school have boarding (residential) facilities?

 If there is a possibility that you might relocate to Delhi, you should apply online.
 It is strongly recommended that you contact the admissions team prior to registering your child to understand the entry requirements and availability of places.

-No. All applicants, regardless of nationality and status, must complete the application process and clear the admission assessment/interaction before we can be admitted.
+No. All applicants, regardless of nationality and status, must complete the application process and clear the admission assessment/interaction before they can be admitted.

 We give preference to siblings of students already in the school in that siblings automatically move to the top of their respective category in the waiting list.

 Confidential recommendations are school-to-school documents and must arrive at the admissions office directly from either the teacher or the school of the applicant.
 They may be emailed directly to email@example.com or sent by post in a sealed and stamped envelope to the school.

 Parents are responsible for ensuring that the confidential recommendation reaches us in a timely manner.

 Once an application is completed online with the registration fee paid, the applicant’s name will be put on the waiting list.
 The admissions office will get in touch with you when a place is available as per your waiting list status.
 Admission may be offered at any time during the academic year depending upon availability of seats.
 More details may be found on the admission process page.

 The waiting list varies from one year group to the other.
 Applicants are placed in the category for which they are eligible on a first-come, first-served basis.
 Continual intake of foreign nationals causes constant movement of the waiting list placement.
 Please contact the admissions office for further questions.

 The age criterion is clearly defined in the Age-Year Guide and is followed for all admission applications.